Rivals dig in as U.S. 'fiscal cliff' drama debuts

 Another element is deep, across-the-board cuts in federal programs that will take effect in January if Congress takes no action.
 Lawmakers fear the cuts, known as the "sequester," could devastate the economy and many are working to prevent them.

 Obama - fresh from a re-election triumph over Republican challenger Mitt Romney - hosted liberal and labor groups at the White House.
-Attendees said Obama made his tax cut stance clear, but did not ring-fence big government social programs dear to Democrats, such as Medicare, Medicaid and Social Security.
+Attendees said Obama made his stance clear on tax cuts, but did not ring-fence government social programs dear to Democrats, such as Medicare, Medicaid and Social Security.

 "There was absolute consensus in the room that ... tax cuts for the top 2 percent" must not be extended, said Dennis van Roekel, head of the National Education Association teachers' union.

+In a glimpse of one possible compromise, a key Senate Democrat suggested flexibility in raising taxes on the wealthy.

+Senate Finance Committee Chairman Max Baucus agreed that while the rates paid by the richest Americans must be increased rise to reach a deal, they might not have to go up as much as Obama is insisting, to 39.6 percent.

-In New York at an investor conference, Bank of America Corp (BAC.N) Chief Executive Brian Moynihan said fiscal brinkmanship in Washington is already affecting the U.S. economy as worried businesses invest less in equipment.
+At an investor conference in New York, Bank of America Corp (BAC.N) Chief Executive Brian Moynihan said fiscal brinkmanship in Washington is already affecting the U.S. economy as worried businesses invest less in equipment.